-Note: Figure displays the log of real output per capita under climate change minus the log of real output per capita under no climate change in period 200.
+Figure 7.
+Effect of climate change on real output per capita in 2200 Note: The log of real output per capita under climate change minus the log of real output per capita under no climate change in period 200.

-Figure 7: Effect of Climate Change on Real Output per Capita in 2200

-(c) Agricultural output in 2200: climate change

-(b) Agricultural output in 2200: no climate change
+Figure 8.
+Agricultural output. (a) Agricultural output in 2000. (b) Agricultural output in 2200: no climate change. (c) Agricultural output in 2200: climate change. (d) Agriculture output in 2200: climate-no climate change.

-Note: Panel (a) displays the log of agricultural output in period 1, Panel (b) displays the log of agricultural output in period 200 under no climate change, Panel (c) displays the log of agricultural output in period 200 under climate change, and Panel (d) displays the log difference of agricultural output in period 200 with and without climate change.
+Notes: Panel (a) displays the log of agricultural output in period 1, Panel (b) displays the log of agricultural output in period 200 under no climate change, Panel (c) displays the log of agricultural output in period 200 under climate change and Panel (d) displays the log difference of agricultural output in period 200 with and without climate change.
 In all panels agricultural output is normalized by average nominal wages in the world.